thomsonreuters/eessi-as4.net/output/doc/wiki/frontend/message-test-tool/page.md

 # Message Test Tool

-> Note: The configuration for this tool can be changed in the `SubmitTool` setting, for this we refer to section about [Appsettings.json](../portal-configuration/page.md).
+> Note: The configuration for this tool can be changed in the `SubmitTool` configuration section, for this we refer to section about [Appsettings.json](../portal-configuration/page.md).

 - The portal contains functionality to create your own AS4 messages.
 To open the tool, click on the “Test” item in the navigation menu.